 There are many competing views on the decline of print but the evidence is slowly mounting that the industry is changing.
 This means that student Graphic Designers into the future will undertake print work but they will also need to understand digital design as well.

 Digital design needs to be part of any Graphic Design course!

 The decline of print into the future is the reason why the Graphic Design course at Murdoch integrates both print and digital design as core subjects.
 Web Design, Mobile App and Interaction Design are not electives but front and centre to the core skills a graphic designer will need into the future.

 The integration of digital skills to the Graphic Designer’s skill set is also reflected in the statistics.
 Take for example this pie chart from Design Business Council’s book on “The Business of Design”.
-It clearly shows that web design is going to be an important part of a graphic designers role into the future and is set to grow.
+It clearly shows that web design is going to be an important part of a graphic designers role in the future and is set to grow.

-More importantly this piechart shows just how far Graphic Design has evolved away from its origins in advertising, and how little Advertising Graphic Design is actually done by the industry.
+More importantly, this piechart shows just how far Graphic Design has evolved away from its origins in advertising, and how little Advertising Graphic Design is actually done by the industry.

 Digital design is easy with easier to use software – NOT!